Alan Dedicoat: Career

 Dedicoat joined BBC Radio WM at Pebble Mill in 1979 as a presenter, before moving to BBC Radio Devon four years later.
 After working in the West Country, he moved to London to join the Presentation Department of BBC Radio 2 in 1986 at Broadcasting House and later became its head, a position he retained until his retirement in 2015.
 The National Lottery and its draw programmes were launched on BBC Television in 1994.
 The following year, Dedicoat began working as the show's announcer.
 He acquired the nickname "Voice of the Balls" from presenter Sir Terry Wogan.
-He read the news on BBC Radio 2's weekday breakfast show, Wake Up to Wogan, until the programme ended in December 2009.
+He read the news on BBC Radio 2's weekday breakfast show, Wake Up to Wogan, until it ended in December 2009.

-In October 2015, a recording of Dedicoat was obtained by The Sun newspaper, in which he allegedly claimed that the BBC allowed a "drug peddler" to deliver Class A substances to the desks of staff.
-He subsequently apologised and retracted his comments, stating that during a covertly-recorded conversation he was elaborating on rumours he had heard from someone else.

 In September 2023, Dedicoat joined Portsmouth-based Victory Online where he currently hosts a Sunday morning show titled the "Sunday Supplement".

+Dedicoat has also provided voiceovers for the Outstanding Security Performance Awards (OSPAs) and associated industry award schemes since inception.